Top safety tips for HGV drivers

 HGV drivers are legally required to conduct daily walkaround checks of their vehicle to ensure it’s safe to drive.
 Any faults or defects must be reported immediately.
 Areas that need to be checked daily include the mirrors, brakes, lights, and tyres.
 The DVSA can conduct roadside checks and may ask for a record of your walkaround check, so you must never skip this safety process.

-Proper vehicle maintenance can help to prevent breakdowns and accidents, so you should regularly get your HGV serviced to ensure your vehicle is safe and ready for its annual MOT.
+Proper servicing and maintenance can help to prevent breakdowns and accidents, so you should regularly get your HGV serviced to ensure your vehicle is safe and ready for its annual MOT.

 Take regular breaks